luisdlino/allari/README.md

 ## Description

 Angular 14 application using SCSS, HTTP API call, Dependency Injection, Angular Animation, Ripple.
-Application displays the current time, Full name, Logo, Footer with image and link, Boxes with mouse position on the screen, Carousel, Button with Ripple effect, Description and List of X
+Application displays the current time, Full name, Logo, Footer with image and link, Boxes with mouse position on the screen, Carousel, Button with Ripple effect, Description and List of Citys.

 ## Development server